frkd-dev/technicolor/README.md

 # Technicolor #

-Experiment to imitatate old 2-strip and 3-strip technicolor films from regular RGB images.
-For simplicity of experiment code was written as C# plugins for Paint.NET editor, due to this there is no any build files.
+Experiment to imitate old 2-strip and 3-strip technicolor films from regular RGB images.
+For simplicity of experiment code was written as C# plugins for Paint.NET editor, due to this there is no build or make files, just sources.

 ## Examples ##

 Here are examples how algorithm works.
-Images are taken from Aviator movie wich had used similar approach to emulate 2/3-strip technicolor films in their postproduction.
-Plugin and movie images are bit different, because movie colorists had used custom LUTs (lookup tables) instead of pure algorithms and did additional color grading.
+Images are taken from Aviator movie wich emulated 2/3-strip technicolor film from conventional images in postproduction.
+Plugin and movie images are very close, but not identical, because movie colorists had used own proprietary LUTs (lookup tables) instead of pure algorithms and did some color grading.

 ### 2 strip ###